+By: /s/ Bernard D. Berman Name: Bernard D. Berman Title: Secretary

+Fifth Street Funding, LLC

+By: /s/ Bernard D. Berman Name: Bernard D. Berman Title: Vice President and Secretary

+Fifth Street Fund of Funds LLC

+By: /s/ William H. Craig Name: William H. Craig Title: Chief Financial Officer

+EXHIBIT A

+ТО

-By: /s/ Bernard D. Berman Name: Bernard D. Berman Title: Secretary Fifth Street Funding, LLC By: /s/ Bernard D. Berman Name: Bernard D. Berman Title: Vice President and Secretary EXHIBIT A TO APPLICATION FOR AN ORDER PURSUANT TO SECTION 6(c) GRANTING AN EXEMPTION FROM SECTIONS 18(a), 55(a) and 61(a) OF THE INVESTMENT COMPANY ACT OF 1940 Verification Required by Rule 0-2(d) The undersigned states that he has duly executed the attached Application for an Order Pursuant to Section 6(c) Granting an Exemption From Sections 18(a), 55(a) and 61(a) of the Investment Company Act of 1940 dated February 18, 2010, for and on behalf of Fifth Street Finance Corp., Fifth Street Management LLC, Fifth Street Mezzanine Partners IV, L.P. (the "SBIC Subsidiary"), FSMP IV GP, LLC (the "SBIC GP"), FSF/MP Holdings, Inc., FSFC Holdings, Inc. and Fifth Street Funding, LLC; that he is the Executive Vice President, Secretary and Chief Compliance Officer of Fifth Street Finance Corp.; that he has been authorized by Fifth Street Management LLC, the SBIC Subsidiary, the SBIC GP, FSF/MP Holdings, Inc., FSFC Holdings, Inc. and Fifth Street Funding, LLC to execute the attached Application in the name of and/or on behalf of the SBIC Subsidiary, the SBIC GP, FSF/MP Holdings, Inc. and FSFC Holdings, Inc.; and that all action by stockholders, directors, and other bodies necessary to authorize the undersigned to execute and file such instrument has been taken.
+APPLICATION FOR AN ORDER PURSUANT TO SECTION 6(c) GRANTING AN EXEMPTION FROM SECTIONS 18(a), 55(a) AND 61(a) OF THE INVESTMENT COMPANY ACT OF 1940

+Verifications Required by Rule 0-2(d)

+The undersigned states that he has duly executed the attached Application for an Order Pursuant to Section 6(c) Granting an Exemption From Sections 18(a), 55(a) and 61(a) of the Investment Company Act of 1940 dated November 15, 2010, for and on behalf of Fifth Street Finance Corp., Fifth Street Management LLC, Fifth Street Mezzanine Partners IV, L.P. (the "SBIC Subsidiary"), FSMP IV GP, LLC (the "SBIC GP"), FSF/MP Holdings, Inc., FSFC Holdings, Inc. and Fifth Street Funding, LLC; that he is the Executive Vice President, Secretary and Chief Compliance Officer of Fifth Street Finance Corp.; that he has been authorized by Fifth Street Management LLC, the SBIC Subsidiary, the SBIC GP, FSF/MP Holdings, Inc., and Fifth Street Funding, LLC to execute the attached Application in the name of and/or on behalf of the SBIC Subsidiary, the SBIC GP, FSF/MP Holdings, Inc. and FSFC Holdings, Inc.; and that all action by stockholders, directors, and other bodies necessary to authorize the undersigned to execute and file such instrument has been taken.
 The undersigned further states that he is familiar with such instrument, and the contents thereof, and that the facts therein set forth are true to the best of his knowledge, information and belief.

 /s/ Bernard D. Berman

 Bernard D. Berman

+The undersigned states that he has duly executed the attached Application for an Order Pursuant to Section 6(c) Granting an Exemption From Sections 18(a), 55(a) and 61(a) of the Investment Company Act of 1940 dated November 15, 2010, for and on behalf of Fifth Street Fund of Funds LLC; that he is the Chief Financial Officer of Fifth Street Fund of Funds LLC; that he has been authorized by Fifth Street Fund of Funds LLC to execute the attached Application in the name of and/or on behalf of Fifth Street Fund of Funds LLC; and that all action by stockholders, directors, and other bodies necessary to authorize the undersigned to execute and file such instrument has been taken.
+The undersigned further states that he is familiar with such instrument, and the contents thereof, and that the facts therein set forth are true to the best of his knowledge, information and belief.

+/s/ William H. Craig Name: William H. Craig Title: Chief Financial Officer

 EXHIBIT B

-TO
+ТО

 APPLICATION FOR AN ORDER PURSUANT TO SECTION 6(c) GRANTING AN EXEMPTION FROM SECTIONS 18(a), 55(a) and 61(a) OF THE INVESTMENT COMPANY ACT OF 1940

 Resolution of the Board of Directors

 FIFTH STREET FINANCE CORP.